 - In the episode "Deep Space Homer," Homer has an intense hatred for an inanimate carbon rod that was named Employee of the Month instead of him.
 After he accidentally saves the space shuttle crew (from a mess he himself caused, of course) by jamming it in a broken door while trying to bash his colleague with it, he's mad that the carbon rod he "used" to jam the door shut got the hero's welcome (including a Ticker Tape Parade) instead.

-- And there's the meme-worthy newspaper picture of Abe with the headline "Old man yells at cloud."
+- And there's the newspaper picture of Abe with the headline "Old man yells at cloud" from "The Old Man and the Key".

 - One episode had Homer's special recipe for moonshine remind a hillbilly of his feud with a nearby tree.

-- In the Steven Universe episode "Nightmare Hospital", Connie hates the abacus Mrs. Maheswaran threatens to use to figure out how long to ground Connie for bringing a sword into the house.
+- In the Steven Universe episode "Nightmare Hospital", Mrs. Maheswaran threatens to use an abacus to figure out how long to ground Connie for bringing a sword into the house.
+When she leaves, Connie mutters a resentful "I hate that abacus".

 - As any pet owner can attest, animals, and dogs in particular, hate loud appliances.
 Even the most mellow puppy goes nuts when a vacuum cleaner is turned on.
 Cats, on the other paw, are much more inclined to run and hide from such racket.